Luligu/matterbridge-shelly/README.md

 ### inputMomentaryList

 The devices in the list will expose the Input event component as a momentary switch, regardless of the main option (you can disable the Input component globally and enable it only for single devices).
+In Matter a momentary switch is button that can be pressed or released.

 ### inputLatchingList

 The devices in the list will expose the Input event component as a latching switch, regardless of the main option (you can disable the Input component globally and enable it only for single devices).
+In Matter a latching switch is a switch that keeps its position open or closed.

 ### exposeInputEvent

-Choose how to expose the shelly input events: momentary switch or disabled (default momentary)
+Choose how to expose the shelly input events: momentary switch or disabled (default momentary).
+This type of Input is used by devices like shellybutton1 or by Gen 2/3 devices with Input type=button.

 ### inputEventList